- 1 Best Hearing Protection For Duck Hunting

 In a hurry?

-If you need ear muffs for duck hunting, and do not want to read the entire artivle, below are my recommended ear protection.
+If require the Best Hearing Protection For Duck Hunting, , and do not want to read the entire article, below are my recommended ear protection.

 So hunting season is here again, your shotgun is clean and ready, you have a supply of ammunition, and you are prepared to go.
 Your buddy calls you asking if you have a spare safety vest, and while you are talking to him, you realize that you can’t hear him that well!
 Or maybe you hear a faint ringing sound?
 If you are a hunter and still have perfect hearing, then you are one of the lucky ones!
 Hi-visibility jackets are not the only essential safety item when hunting, or doing any kind of shooting.
 You also need hearing protection, and that is precisely what we are going to discuss in this article

 When you are shooting, you need to get the right sort of ear protection.
 It is not the same as when you are on a range or doing something more organized like skeet shooting.
 There can be people where you don’t expect them, so being able to hear what is going on in the environment, even with ear protection, is essential – hearing commands and warnings clearly, and to a lesser extent being able to hear those ducks is also vital.

 Note.
 When refering to duck hunting ear protection, it is the same for any waterfowl hearing protection

 Best Ear Protection For Duck Hunting

 I know a great deal about hearing protection, as I left it too late and have bad tinnitus now.
 This can never be cured, so I am going to have to live with ringing in my ears for the rest of my life.
 But you don’t have to.
 I have done all the research on hearing protection – including when duck hunting, and put together all of my findings in this post.
 Just keep reading, and in a few minutes you will know the answers to all the essential questions, and will be able to save your hearing – Oh, and don’t forget about your dog’s ears!

 Why Protect The Ears When Firing A Gun